You can apply for a waiver for your ADR test to continue carrying dangerous goods if your vehicle had an MOT extension.

 You cannot get a waiver for:

-- vehicles that have not been issued a 3-month MOT exemption
+- vehicles that have not been issued an MOT exemption

 - a new non-type approved dangerous goods vehicle being put into service for the first time

 - a vehicle where the details on the ADR1C document have changed - for example, a change of owner or the products it’s allowed to carry

 You need to apply to get these vehicles approved to carry dangerous goods by road in the usual way.

 What you need to do

 Check when your authorisation expires - you can find this on the ADR1C certificate if you have one, or in your digital records.